AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 to at least one verified leaf.
 The tree is therefore a proof for the entire radius-$0.24$ square.
 The smallest leaf bound, $0.22$, is a valid lower bound for the original region.

+April has only one unstable ReLU, so each child is already one connected linear region.
+In a larger network, an off/on child may still contain several linear regions created by other unstable ReLUs.
+Further branches group and separate those regions until the bounds can settle every leaf.

 ## Bound, split, and repeat